Guyberco/legislation-location-tagger/README.md

 location, and with href, which contains an extrnal opened linked data link, which is currently DBpedia.

-This is a vary powerfull and usefull tool that may help you manupluating laws with respect to the locations that in them.
+This is a very powerfull and usefull tool that may help you manupluating laws with respect to the locations that in them.
 It may helps you to get a really informative data about location in the Israel legislation, which can be taken for differenet uses.

-In addition, we have attached an example of how to run over all <location>, extract them, and making with them a usefull structure - GeoJson format file, which displays all locations that have been found in Israel law in a map, with a list of laws.
+In addition, we have attached an example of how to run over all <location>, extract them, and making with them a usefull structures - GeoJson format file, which displays all locations that have been found in Israel law in a map, with a list of laws and various inforational graphs.

 For a location $MY_LOCATION that found in your xml file, the following will replace the $MY_LOCATION text: